Fog & Mørup Fibonacci pendant lamp – Catalogue picture

 Manufacturer: Fog & Mørup A/S, Copenhagen, Denmark.

-Other versions: The Fog & Mørup Fibonacci pendant lamp exists in several colours and two sizes.
-The bigger version is 61 cm / 24.01” wide and uses a light bulb of maximum 300 watt.
+Other versions: The Fog & Mørup Fibonacci pendant lamp was made in several colours and in two sizes.
+The larger version measures 61 cm / 24.01 inches in diameter and uses a light bulb of up to 300 watts.

-The light bulb can be changed in height for more direct lighting.
+The height of the light bulb can be adjusted for more direct lighting.

-This Fog & Morup Fibonacci pendant lamp is equipped with a porcelain socket by Lindner with the initials LJS
+This Fog & Mørup Fibonacci pendant lamp is fitted with a porcelain socket by Lindner, marked with the initials LJS.

-It appears that the German Staff lighting company also sold this pendant lamp.
-Sometimes you find it with a Staff canopy.
+It appears that the German lighting company Staff also sold this pendant lamp.
+Some examples are found with a Staff canopy.

 Sophus Frandsen

-For more than half a century Frandsen researched and taught the nature of light and its practical application at the Royal Danish Academy of Fine Arts.
+For more than half a century, Frandsen researched and taught the nature of light and its practical application at the Royal Danish Academy of Fine Arts.
+He was closely associated with the Academy’s lighting laboratory, where he played an important role in the teaching of lighting design.

 Fog & Mørup